Vector Leptoquark Mediated Leptonic Decay of the Charged $B$-Meson: Tree Level Amplitude in Vector Leptoquark Model

 \section{Tree Level Amplitude in $U_1$ Vector Leptoquark Model}

-Purely leptonic decay amplitudes of heavy-light pseudo-scalar mesons in the SM can be factorised in terms of their hadronic and leptonic matrix elements \cite{Grinstein2016}.
+Purely leptonic decay amplitudes of heavy--light pseudoscalar mesons in the SM can be factorised in terms of their hadronic and leptonic matrix elements \cite{Grinstein2016}.

-This proceeds via an annihilation of the $b$ and light quarks into a virtual weak boson and the subsequent production of a lepton and anti-neutrino.
+This proceeds via the annihilation of the $b$ and light quarks into a virtual weak boson and the subsequent production of a lepton and antineutrino.
 These matrix elements can be parametrized as follows:

-The hadronic matrix element can be parametrized as such because of the direct annihilation of the quarks in the meson.
-However, the heavy mediating virtual particle between the two vertices, can be integrated out, giving a four point topology, directly coupling the two quarks together, thus allowing for the parameterization of the amplitude in terms of the decay constant.
+The hadronic matrix element can be parametrized in this way because of the direct annihilation of the quarks in the meson.
+However, the heavy virtual mediator between the two vertices can be integrated out, yielding a four-point topology that directly couples the two quarks and allows the amplitude to be parametrized in terms of the decay constant.